-He has received commissions from the Teatro La Fenice in Venice, the Accademia Filarmonica Romana, Camerata Italica and the Festival Nuova Consonanza.
+Turi received commissions from the Teatro La Fenice in Venice, the Accademia Filarmonica Romana, Camerata Italica, from the Amici della Musica of Foligno and the Festival Nuova Consonanza.

-His compositions have been performed at various festivals and concerts in Italy and abroad: France, Germany, England, Scotland, Japan, Finland, Austria, Azerbaijan, The Netherlands, Hungary, Romania, China, Slovak Republic, Lithuania, Switzerland, Ukraine, Georgia and Mexico.
+His compositions have been performed at various festivals and concerts both in Italy and abroad: France, Germany, England, Scotland, Japan, Finland, Austria, Azerbaijan, The Netherlands, Hungary, Romania, China, Slovakia, Lithuania, Switzerland, Ukraine, Georgia and Mexico.

-To celebrate Good Friday on 30 March 2018, his symphonic score Come foglie innocenti (“Like Innocent Leaves”) was given its premiere performance at the Gran Teatro La Fenice (Venice) by the Orchestra del Teatro La Fenice conducted by Andrea Marcon.
+To celebrate Good Friday on March 30, 2018, Domenico Turi’s symphonic score Come foglie innocenti (“Like Innocent Leaves”) was given its premiere performance at the Gran Teatro La Fenice (Venice) by the Orchestra del Teatro La Fenice conducted by Andrea Marcon.

-His first opera, Non è un paese per Veggy (“No Country for Veggy”, styled as a ‘Panettone-Opera in One Act’), was premiered in 2017 at the Teatro Palladium, Rome and was acclaimed by the public and critics alike.
+His first opera, Non è un paese per Veggy (“No Country for Veggy”, styled as a ‘Panettone-Opera in One Act’), was premiered in 2017 at the Teatro Palladium in Rome and was acclaimed by the public and critics alike.

-Toccata II, composition for accordion and string orchestra, received its world premiere on 23 May 2017 at the Kammermusiksaal der Berliner Philharmonie.
+Toccata II, Domenico Turi’s composition for accordion and string orchestra, received its world premiere on May 23, 2017 at the Kammermusiksaal der Berliner Philharmonie.

-In 2013 Domenico Turi founded the Imago Sonora ensemble of which he is the artistic director.
+In 2013 Domenico Turi established the Imago Sonora ensemble of which he is the artistic director.

-His works are published by Edizioni Musicali Sconfinarte and are recorded by Retropalco and VDM Records.
+Domenico Turi’s works are published by Ermes404 and Edizioni Musicali Sconfinarte and are recorded by Retropalco, VDM Records and EMA Vinci.